kaikue/KittenBoat/README.md

 ## TODO

-[x] A game that you hate but it has a cute kitten in it, so it's impossible to insult the kitten.
+- [x] A game that you hate but it has a cute kitten in it, so it's impossible to insult the kitten.
-[x] The kitten can ride a boat sometimes.
+- [x] The kitten can ride a boat sometimes.
-[x] When you try to buy from the shop there's a random chance something bad happens.
+- [x] When you try to buy from the shop there's a random chance something bad happens.
-[x] The boat is hard to control precisely.
+- [x] The boat is hard to control precisely.
-[ ] There must be island gameplay and boat gameplay.
+- [ ] There must be island gameplay and boat gameplay.
 	- island gameplay
-		- open up cave doors
-			- each puzzle has its own condition (script derived from parent puzzle class)
-			- caves contain treasure
 		- puzzles:
 			- push rocks into holes
 			- push rocks into symmetric pattern as inaccessible part